-Though some of my elegant vessels are completely handbuilt from slabs, most begin on the potter’s wheel.
-All are softly altered, treating the porcelain more like fabric than clay.
-I use a variety of surface decoration techniques, including stamping (with stamps I both design and make), slip-trailing, slip-sponging, and more to accent and define the forms.
+Most everything I make begins on the potter’s wheel.
+I use a variety of surface decoration techniques, including stamping (with stamps I both design & make), slip-trailing, slip-sponging, and more to accent and define the forms.
 All of my work is fired in an electric kiln with glazes and colors I chose and developed.
-My influences range from 18th-century silver service pieces to Elizabethan and couture clothing, and from Art Nouveau illustration to cake fondant and wallpaper.
-Each of my Victorian modern pots has its own unique building process, and while I work in series, each piece is truly one-of-a-kind, and made solely by me from beginning to end.
+My influences range from 18th-century silver service pieces to Elizabethan and couture clothing, and from Art Nouveau illustration to cake fondant and vintage wallpaper.
+Each form I make has its own unique building & deco process, and while I work in series, every one is truly one-of-a-kind and made solely by me from beginning to end.

-When the clay is still very soft—at a stage I refer to as “suede“—I alter, stamp, and/or dart (cutting shapes out of the clay wall and re-attaching the seams to create a new form).
-Additions like spouts, handles, and raised feet are hand-built, pulled, and shaped.
-Once attached, they’re refined and carved at the leatherhard stage.
-Except for sprigs (shallow relief appliqué) and drape molds of my design for some serving pieces that are also altered, I use no other molds to create forms or make parts.
-Timing is crucial to the making.
+Forms that are altered and/or stamped are done so when the clay is still very soft—at a stage I refer to as “suede“.
+Additions like spouts, handles, and raised feet are variously thrown, hand-built, pulled, and shaped.
+Once attached, they’re refined and defined at the leather-hard stage.
+Except for drape molds of my design for some serving pieces that are also altered and sometimes pierced with an x-acto knife, I use no other molds to create forms or make parts.
+My wall pillows are individually hand-built from slabs.

-I work with dozens of stamps I both design and make, most are pattern shapes from my own sketches and some are from influences.
-The animal stamps (birds, bunnies, etc.) are also my own drawings and come from my interest in Art Nouveau patterning.
-In addition to stamping, I also embellish with dots, swirls, and shapes of slip (liquid clay squeezed through a trailer, like small scale cake decorating); slip-sponging; as well as stripes, polka dots, and details of underglaze colors.
+In addition to stamping, I also embellish with dots, swirls, and shapes of slip-trailing (liquid clay squeezed through a trailer, like small scale cake decorating); slip-sponging (pressing decorated sponge-like material with my designs into wet slip); as well as stripes, polka dots, and details of underglaze which might be hand-brushed, applied with resist techniques, and/ or inlayed.
 These bits of color accentuate the fondant like slip-trail, and add a visual and aesthetic layer of fun.
-Learn all about my deco processes and more in my instructional, how-to DVD Surface Decoration: Suede to Leatherhard right here, and check out my workshop offerings here.

 Clay, Glazes, & Firing

-My work is made with Standard Clay‘s midrange porcelain #213.
+I make my work with Standard Clay‘s mid-range porcelain #213 and recently (2022) added their red stoneware Brooklyn Red to my repertoire.
 I mix by hand my palette of gloss and satin glazes with color from Mason Stains.
-I pour and hand dip each piece with these glazes, which highlight the vessels’ forms and reveal the surface patterns, creating a tactile and functional finish.
-I do extensive testing to achieve the colors and surfaces for my pots, and currently have a palette of about ten colors I developed and chose, several new for 2012.
+I pour and hand dip each piece with these glazes, which highlight each form and reveal the surface patterns, creating a tactile and functional finish.
+I do extensive testing to achieve the colors and surfaces for my pots, and currently have a palette of eight colors I developed and chose.
 All of my work for bisque and glaze is fired in L & L electric kilns.
-I glaze fire to cone seven, approximately 2150 degrees Fahrenheit.
+I bisque both clays to cone 06 and glaze fire to cone 7, approximately 2170 degrees Fahrenheit.